TakkoTheBoss/takkotheboss.github.io/src/content/docs/tutorials/basics.md

 make
 ```

-Be sure to set the `HACHI-LIB` environment variable to the `lib` directory.
+Be sure to set the `HACHI_LIB` environment variable to the `lib` directory.
 This is where Hachi will look for modules.

 *Note: You can place the lib directory anywhere you'd like.
-Just be sure to set your `HACHI-LIB` environment variable after you move it, or update the previously set path.*
+Just be sure to set your `HACHI_LIB` environment variable after you move it, or update the previously set path.*

 Run the `hachi -init` command to initialize a folder with a main.hachi file and an hMods folder to hold any custom mods you may make.